 I booked a hotel within a 5 minute walking distance of the Taj, and it was super convenient being able to get there and back to my room easily on foot.

 There are three entrance gates for the Taj Mahal — west, south, and east — but most hotels for foreigners are situated near the east gate.

-Vehicles are not allowed within 500 yards of the Taj because of pollution, so you will have to walk this last stretch on foot.
+Vehicles are not allowed within 500 meters of the Taj because of pollution, so you will have to walk this last stretch on foot.